devshehan/devshehan/README.md

 ### Hey...
 What's up?

-I am shehaan avishka, and I am developer, from 🇱🇰 Ambalangoda, Sri Lanka
+I am Shehaan Avishka, and I am developer, from 🇱🇰 Ambalangoda, Sri Lanka

 ### About me

-- 🐧 I am creating bugs since 2020
+- 🐧 Creating bugs since 2020

 - 🎯 Goals: earn money for better days/ living in a good place in the world